Ynn/selfstar/for-beginners/basic-follow-me.md

 <article markdown="1">

-# Quick Start : Writing a follow me
+# Quick Start : Writing a Basic Light Follow Me
 In this introduction we will create a basic light follow me with ICASA.

 This tutorial assumes that you have basic knowledge on OSGi, Felix and iPOJO.
-You can read the [background section](/article/for-beginners/getting-started) for a refresher.
+You can read the [getting started section](/article/for-beginners/getting-started) for a refresher.

-## What is a follow me ?
+## What is a Follow Me ?

-A follow me is a a context-aware application that adapts its behaviour to the movement of a person to trigger a particular action (switch on/off the light, switch on/off a speaker, ...).
+A Follow Me is a context-aware application that adapts its behaviour to the movement of a person to trigger a particular action (switch on/off the light, switch on/off a speaker, ...).
 Here the goal is to make the light follows the users.

 This project uses the iCASA simulated binary lights.

-## Step by step follow me
+## Step by step Basic Light Follow Me

 ### Installation and configuration